-As environmental authorities identified under the Planning and Development (SEA) Regulations, as amended, the following authorities were sent SEA scoping notices indicating that submissions or observations in relation to the scope and level of detail of the information to be included in the environmental report could be made to the Council: Department of Agriculture, Food and the Marine; Department of Arts, Heritage and the Gaeltacht; Department of Communications, Energy and Natural Resources; Department of the Environment, Community and Local Government; Environmental Protection Agency; Carlow County Council; Laois County Council; Tipperary County Council; Waterford County Council; and Wexford County Council.
-Submissions were made by the Department of Agriculture, Food and the Marine, the Department of Arts, Heritage and the scope of the assessments.
+All relevant environmental authorities9 identified under the SEA Regulations as amended, were sent SEA scoping notices by the Council indicating that submissions or observations in relation to the scope and level of detail of the information to be included in the environmental report could be made to the Council.
+A submission was made by the Department of Arts, Heritage and the Gaeltacht and this influenced the scope of the assessment.
+In addition to this submission, the SEA process took into account the submissions which were made as part of the related Masterplan SEA process by the Department of Agriculture, Food and the Marine, the Department of Arts, Heritage and the Gaeltacht and the Environmental Protection Agency.

-3.2.2 Submissions on the Draft Masterplan and associated Environmental Report and Appropriate Assessment
+3.2.2 Submissions on the Proposed Variation and associated Environmental Report and Appropriate Assessment

-A number of changes were made to the original Draft Masterplan before approval on foot of submissions made on the Draft Masterplan and associated documents.
+A number of changes were made to the original Proposed Variation before adoption on foot of submissions made on the Proposed Variation and associated documents.